Subjunctive mood in Spanish: Present

 A subordinate clause that concerns an event that may take place in the future, beginning with words such as cuando ("when"), uses the present subjunctive.
 The present perfect subjunctive, formed by the present subjunctive of haber followed by a past participle, refers to an event that was previously a possibility but has already taken place at the time of speaking.
 Thus, the event still has some relevance to the present time, as seen in the following sentence: "Espero que no hayan salido del aeropuerto" ("I hope that they have not left the airport").

 Tense agreement affects what subjunctive tense should be used, but there are no fixed rules for this matter.
 Butt and Benjamin provide a number of common combinations of tenses: if the main clause is in the present tense, one has to use the present subjunctive for the dependent clause, but the present perfect subjunctive if the comment made is about a past event – the imperfect subjunctive may be used as well, replacing the latter; if the main clause is in the future tense, one can use either the present subjunctive or the present perfect subjunctive for the dependent clause; if the main clause is in the present perfect tense, the dependent clause should be in the present or present perfect.
 A sentence, consisting of an imperative clause, should have the other clause in the present subjunctive.

 The singular and plural third-person present subjunctive forms are used to form the imperative mood for usted and ustedes, respectively.
 The negative imperatives are all formed from this subjunctive as well.
 A self-standing present subjunctive verb in the first-person plural has the meaning of let's in English; thus, "¡Entremos!" translates to "Let's go in!".
 Vamos is originally another form of vayamos, the present subjunctive of ir ("to go"), before in the sixteenth century vayamos came to be the standard and vamos remains in the positive imperative usage; vayamos is used in the negative imperative or some set phrases ("Vayamos al grano", meaning "Let's go to the point").
 However, this imperative is rare and speakers tend to use the construction vamos a ("let's go to") followed by an infinitive or simply a ("to") and an infinitive.

 Imperfect

+There are two sets of endings of the imperfect (or simple past) subjunctive, one that contains -ra and the other -se.